 Everyone is familiar with AK rifles — and the AK pistol is just as ugly — but shorter, easier to handle, and with a few mods can make for a homely little CQB or home defense weapon.

 The AK pistol is a concept worth considering because, much like an AR pistol, it allows you to get a short-barreled AK without filing the paperwork to build a short-barreled rifle, and doling out even more to the alphabet agencies of the world.

 AK Pistol Comparison

-Below is my list of the best AK pistols for 2021.
+Below is my list of the best AK pistols.
 I list the best choices in terms of value, performance, design, and cost.

 Click on the name to head to the product page, read reviews and check prices or skip ahead to the list of pistols.

 1. Best Overall: Palmetto State Armory AK-P MOE

 Speaking of firearms that merge AR elements into the AK, let us introduce you to the AK-P MOE edition.

 PSA has been cranking out the AK models, and design-wise, this PSA creation is pure Kalash, with one exception; an AR buffer tube protrudes out of the back.

 Functionally there’s nothing to write home about, but it does open the door to AR-style pistol braces, giving users a huge pool of options to pull from.